sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ```

 ## Lab 4: Consistency
-Duration: 10 Minutes
+Duration: 5 Minutes

 In this lab, we will demonstrate a unique hybrid tables feature that shows how we can run multi-statement operations natively, easily and effectively in one consistent atomic transaction across both hybrid and standard table types.
 We'll execute a use case where a truck owner acquires a new truck of the same model.
-Consequently we will have to update the YEAR column for relevant record in the TRUCK hybrid Table to reflect the change.
+Consequently we will have to update the YEAR column for relevant record in the TRUCK hybrid table to reflect the change.
 As a result of this update, the TRUCK_HISTORY standard table will be promptly updated to track and preserve changes over time.

 ### Step 4.1 Run Multi Statement Transaction

 First We'll initiate a new transaction using the [BEGIN](https://docs.snowflake.com/en/sql-reference/sql/begin) to ensure that the series of operations is treated as a single, atomic unit.\
 Second We'll execute a multi-statement DML that will:
-- Update the relevant truck record in the TRUCK Hybrid table.
+- Update the relevant truck record in the TRUCK hybrid table.
 - Update the corresponding record in the TRUCK_HISTORY table by setting the RECORD_END_TIME to mark the end of its validity.
 - Insert a new record in the TRUCK_HISTORY table, capturing the updated information.